aristanetworks/avd/docs/getting-started/ansible-usage-patterns.md

 This approach is useful when:

-- You want to organize custom configuration separately from design inputs
+- You want to organize custom configuration separately from design inputs.
-- You need to apply custom configuration at different inventory levels
+- You need to apply custom configuration at different inventory levels.
-- You prefer a flatter variable structure
+- You prefer a flatter variable structure.

 **Important**: Both `structured_config` and `custom_structured_configuration_*` can be used together in the same deployment.
 They are both merged onto the intermediate structured configuration during the same merge step.